-Any crew that violates the declared circulation pattern, or which violates Rule 2-2-4 above, or which is observed executing a dangerous manoeuvre or acting contrary toBritish Rowing's Guide to Safe Practice in Rowing may be awarded an 'Official Warning' (see 2-4-6b).
+Any crew that violates the declared circulation pattern, or which violates Rule 2-2-4 above, or which is observed executing a dangerous manoeuvre or acting contrary to British Rowing's Guide to Safe Practice in Rowing may be awarded an 'Official Warning' (see 2-4-6b).

-This 'Official Warning' may be awarded by any licensed umpire, and should be notified immediately to the Start for application in the next race for the crew involved.
+This 'Official Warning' may be awarded by any umpire officiating (whether on duty or not) at the event, and should be notified immediately to the Start for application in the next race for the crew involved.

-A serious or repeated offence may be treated as provided for in Rule 2-7-5, which might involve disqualification or a fine.
+A serious or repeated offence may be treated as provided for in Rule 2-7-5.